There is sugar in any bottle of wine. Period. The question is, how much is the sugar content in wine?

 Thomson & Scott produces top-quality Champagne and Prosecco with as little intervention as possible in the production process and highlights its vegan and organic credentials.
 According to Amanda, wine labeling is sparse in its detail and misleading in its description.
 Currently, the wine industry doesn’t have to say what goes into making the products we drink.
 Amanda wants to change that.
 She was raised on a vegetarian, no sugar diet by her health-conscious mother, and has always had a keen interest in what’s in her food.

-Amanda feels that because her organic Prosecco is of such beautiful quality, to begin with, less sugar is needed to balance off the acidity.
+Amanda feels that because her organic Prosecco is of such beautiful quality, to begin with, less sugar content in wine is needed to balance off the acidity.
 It is possible to make a zero-dosage (no added sugar) Prosecco; but, since Prosecco traditionally has a certain fruit-forward, easy-drinking quality that fans have come to expect in its flavor profile, 7g/L felt like exactly the right amount.
 This is roughly half of what many Proseccos come in at.
 In their Champagne portfolio, they do have a zero-dosage option.

 Brianne: Talk to me about the use of the word "skinny" in marketing and on the label.
 Bethenny Frankel has been very successful with that word being central to her Skinnygirl brand.
 However, our society is moving to a place of more inclusivity and body positivity, and the use of words like "skinny" can sometimes be frowned upon.
 Would love to hear your thoughts on this.
 Do you think marketing this product to the US market will be different than marketing it to the UK market?

-Amanda: “Skinny” was used in our case in the same way as Skinny Cappuccino or Skinny jeans – in a fashion sense about the item in question, not about any individual.
-To help amplify our message in a hugely male dominated, often old-fashioned, financially-focused industry, I knew I needed to be provocative.
+Amanda: “Skinny” was used in our case in the same way as Skinny Cappuccino or Skinny jeans - in a fashion sense about the item in question, not about any individual.
+To help amplify our message in a hugely male-dominated, often old-fashioned, financially-focused industry, I knew I needed to be provocative.
 Using the term “skinny” has been a vehicle for me to put the spotlight on sugar added to wine.
 Pure and simple.
 Our brand is Thomson & Scott.
 Marketing in each respective country will always be different and deeply nuanced.
 That said, London brands have a history of trend-building internationally, and so our core values remain regardless.
 The US market in many ways is culturally ahead on understanding that wine can be high quality and yet also fun.
 That’s certainly part of our broader mission, and something we in the old wine world can take inspiration from.

 There you have it!
 In conclusion, I do not frown upon the use of terms such as “skinny” and “low sugar”.
 The terms are not regulated and companies/brands are able to use them as they see fit in order to reach their target consumer.
 Two words such as “low sugar” can help a consumer make a decision quickly and efficiently.
 I also appreciate the ability to use language that helps reach your target market and that helps connect your brand to the product at hand.
 The key here is that people not abuse this freedom.
-What we don’t want is to end up with mass produced, commercial wines claiming all sorts of health benefits and what not.
-As an industry, we have to hold ourselves to higher standards and call out when our peers are using language to manipulate the consumer’s perception of what exactly is in the bottle.
+What we don’t want is to end up with mass-produced, commercial wines claiming all sorts of health benefits and whatnot.
+As an industry, we have to hold ourselves to higher standards and call out when our peers are using language to manipulate the consumer's perception of what exactly is in the bottle.

 I did have the opportunity to try the Thomson & Scott wines at a press event in Los Angeles in March.
 The Prosecco retails for $24.99, while the Champagne comes in at $49.99.
 Both lovely wines and I did notice a marked dryness, especially with the Prosecco, which is generally too sweet for my taste.
 Bravo Amanda.
 May the “transparency in wine” movement progress far and wide!